A Purchasing Power Crisis? (With a Dash of Refinancing Opportunity)

 Inflation risk for lenders:

-· Lender’s area exposed to inflation risk when they fund future real expenditures (e.g., retirement living expenses) with loans whose terms are fixed in nominal dollars rather than in REAL purchasing power.
+· Lender is exposed to inflation risk when they fund future real expenditures (e.g., retirement living expenses) with loans whose terms are fixed in nominal dollars rather than in REAL purchasing power.
 Nominal pricing ties the transaction to a variable.
-REAL pricing ties the transaction to the lynchpin of any deal: REAL purchasing power.
+REAL pricing ties the transaction to the lynchpin of any deal: A return in REAL purchasing power.
 Which makes business sense?

 Inflation risk for borrowers: